 1. Prompt Injection Attacks

 Prompt injection attacks occur when an attacker crafts specific inputs (prompts) that manipulate the LLM into performing unintended actions or generating unintended responses.
-This can lead to the extraction of sensitive information or the execution of unauthorized commands.
+Such attacks can lead to the extraction of sensitive information or the execution of unauthorised commands.

 Real-World Example Scenarios

-• A prompt is crafted to manipulate the LLM into making unauthorized API calls, resulting in data breaches or system malfunctions.
+A prompt is crafted to manipulate the LLM into making unauthorised API calls, resulting in data breaches or system malfunctions.

 Impact on Web Applications

-Prompt injection attacks can compromise the confidentiality, integrity, and availability of web applications, leading to data leaks, unauthorized actions, and potential system downtime.
+Prompt injection attacks can compromise the confidentiality, integrity, and availability of web applications, leading to data leaks, unauthorised actions, and potential system downtime.

 2. API Exploitation Attacks